 A bank holiday last Friday meant no update but back at it this week and will try to cover of the past two weeks without being too boring.
 To start with, what did we think of a bank holiday Friday?
 Were you a fan?
 For me it just felt weird almost like I was taking a sneaky day off 😊 I much prefer my bank holidays on a Monday and thankfully there is not that long until the next one.
 Whatever you got up to, I hope you enjoyed the continuing good weather and made the most of it.

 Through my work with Powershell/JumpCloud, I feel I now have a better understanding of what we have out there in the wilds and will use the information gathered to draw up a plan on how we can patch what we need to patch and upgrade what we need to upgrade.
 As I mentioned last time round JumpCloud also recently released a PS command set for their new Directory Insights which has also been giving me some interesting insight into how our directory is being utilized.
+Have you tried Jumpcloud?
 In reference to updates, I attended Ivanti’s Patch Tuesday webinar this week and was happy to learn from it that Windows 10 (Build: 1809) has had support extended to November this year – Maybe that takes the pressure of some of you in regards to updates as it did me – Thank you Microsoft.

 As my career has progressed and technology moves on its been a while since I had to use what I call the basic skills of fault-finding engineering – That all changed this week as we dealt with not only a server outage due to a failing raid set but also a good old (what we thought to be Windows permission) application install problem.